Lullabot/drupal-docker-boilerplate/README.md

 	```

 ## Docker-Compose Overrides
 You can create a file called [/docker-compose.override.yml](https://docs.docker.com/compose/extends/) that can contain overrides to the main `docker-compose.yml` file.
 Docker will automatically merge the contents of the two files together when you execute `docker-compose up`.
 The override file doesn't need to be complete, it only needs to contain the override values.
-Eements that contain a single value will be overridden by the override value.
+Elements that contain a single value will be overridden by the override value.
 Elements that contain multiple values will contain the values of both the original and the override file.

 You can use this feature to set up host-specific overrides, like adjusting the location of your SSH files, configuring Docker to use SSL, or using Docker-Sync on MacOSX or Windows.
 There are examples in the `/config/docker` folder of some of the configuration changes that are needed.
 Copy one of the examples to `/docker-compose.override.yml` or create an empty file and combine any number of overrides in that file.